kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 vulnerabilities of git, which `kustomize build` uses to fetch remote files.

 These use cases would benefit from a kustomize solution that downloads all remote files that a `kustomize build` target references, into a copy of target that references the downloaded files instead.
-The copy would include the target and any files target transitively references.`kustomize build` would then be able to run on the copy without a network dependency.
+Admins could upload the localized copy to an internal repo so that pipelines and applications can run `kustomize build` on the copy without a network dependency.

-This proposal nearly achieves the solution by downloading all remote files directly referenced by the target or by a transitively referenced kustomization file.
-The only remote files not covered by this proposal and still needed for `kustomize build` to run are those in KRM functions.
-The command copies local exec binaries of KRM functions only as part of copying target.
-The actual localization only applies to kustomization resources.
-KRM functions are third party to kustomize, and thus KRM function remotes are out of scope for `kustomize localize`.
+The proposed command nearly achieves the solution by downloading all remote files directly referenced by the target or by a recursively referenced kustomization file.
+The command also downloads remote exec binaries of referenced KRM functions, which are the only potential source of remote files other than kustomizations.
+The only remote files that this proposal does not cover and that `kustomize build` still needs to run are remote images and custom fields in KRM functions.
+Downloaded images would live only in local caches and kustomize cannot know the form that custom fields will take.
+Thus, neither is worth localizing.

 **Goals:**

+1. This command should localize
+   * all remote files that a kustomization file directly references
+   * remote exec binaries of referenced KRM functions

-1. This command should localize all remote files that a kustomization file directly references.
-This command will have achieved this goal if, in the absence of remote input files to KRM functions, `kustomize build` can run on the localized copy without network access.
+   This command achieves this goal if, in the absence of remote images and custom fields in KRM functions, `kustomize build` can run on the localized copy without network access.

 **Non-goals:**

-1. This command should not localize remote input files to KRM functions.
+1. This command should not localize remote images or custom fields in KRM functions.
 2. This command should not copy files that the target kustomization does not reference.
 3. This command should not serve as a package manager.